OP City: Preview

 Rollups as Layer 2 solution

-1. Optimistic Rollups assume all transactions are valid by default and employ fraud proof to prove false transactions within seven days.
+1. Optimistic Rollups: These assume all transactions are valid by default and employ fraud proofs to identify false transactions within seven days.

-2. Zero Knowledge (ZK) Rollups provide instant verification of transaction validity using validity proofs.
+2. Zero Knowledge ZK Rollups: These provide instant verification of transaction validity using validity proofs

-In optimistic rollups, fraud/fault proofs come into play if a dispute arises, detecting and proving that a specific block or transaction is invalid through merkalized data.
-This allows nodes in the network to receive and verify block states without downloading the entire blockchain, assuming at least one honest node is willing to generate these proofs[6].
-This mechanism is also known as an interactive game [7], where a participant optimistically assumes that each proposed result is valid by default[8].
+In Optimistic Rollups, fraud or fault proofs come into play if a dispute arises, detecting and proving that a specific block or transaction is invalid using Merklized data.
+This allows network nodes to receive and verify block states without downloading the entire blockchain, assuming that at least one honest node is willing to generate these proofs[6].
+This mechanism is also known as an interactive game [7], where a participant optimistically assumes that each proposed outcome is valid[8].
+This approach enables faster and more cost-effective scalability by assuming transactions are valid by default[9]

 Optimism and the OP stack

-Optimism, a Layer 2 scaling solution for Ethereum, utilizes Optimistic Rollups to improve scalability, reduce transaction speed and costs, and maintain robust security[10].
-The core of this ecosystem is OP Mainnet, an EVM-equivalent Layer 2 blockchain directly connected to Ethereum, very similar to the Ethereum mainnet, with only minor differences, primarily involving the specification of different network endpoints[11].
+Optimism, a Layer 2 scalability solution for Ethereum, utilizes Optimistic Rollups to enhance scalability, reduce transaction time and costs, and maintain robust security [10].
+At the core of this ecosystem is OP Mainnet, a Layer 2 blockchain equivalent to the Ethereum Virtual Machine (EVM), directly connected to Ethereum and very similar to its main network, with minor differences mainly related to the specification of different network endpoints[11].

-The OP Mainnet leverages the OP Stack, a modular, open-source software development stack maintained by the Optimism Collective.
-The OP stack facilitates the creation of Optimistic Rollups, and production-ready Layer 2 blockchains, allowing developers to independently customize and upgrade components such as consensus, execution, and settlement layers, fostering innovation and ensuring long-term adaptability.
+OP Mainnet leverages the OP Stack, a modular open-source software stack that facilitates the creation of Optimistic Rollups and production-ready Layer 2 blockchains.
+This allows developers to independently customize and upgrade components like consensus, execution, and settlement layers, fostering innovation and ensuring long-term adaptability.
+Additionally, the OP Stack is compatible with the Optimism Superchain, a network of interoperable OP Stack chains with common standards and protocols.
+This modular design enables scalability, customization, interoperability, and innovation, helping to avoid the repetitive development of similar software from scratch [12].

-As the OP Stack evolves, it will incorporate additional functionalities, such as more sophisticated fault-proof systems and enhanced interoperability features, paving the way for a robust, interconnected ecosystem of decentralized applications on Ethereum.
-The current iteration of the OP Stack, not only powers OP Mainnet but also simplifies deploying Optimistic Rollups and supports the Superchain concept.
-This vision aims to create a scalable and interconnected blockchain ecosystem, where multiple L2 chains can seamlessly interact while benefiting from shared security and development standards.
+As the OP Stack continues to evolve, additional functionalities are expected, such as more advanced Fault Proof systems and improved interoperability features.
+This will pave the way for a more robust and interconnected ecosystem of decentralized applications on Ethereum.
+The current version of the OP Stack, Optimism Bedrock, not only powers the OP Mainnet but also simplifies the deployment of Optimistic Rollups and supports the Superchain concept.
+This vision aims to build a scalable and interconnected blockchain ecosystem where multiple Layer 2 chains can interact seamlessly, leveraging shared security and development standards.

-As the technology proves its security and reliability, the plan is to extend these capabilities, including fraud proofs, to other networks within the Optimism ecosystem, such as Base, Metal, Mode, and Zora.
-This will further solidify the Superchain concept and push the boundaries of Layer 2 scalability and interoperability [13].
+As the technology matures in terms of security and reliability, the plan is to extend these capabilities, including fraud proofs, to other networks within the optimism ecosystem, such as Base, Metal, Mode, and Zora.
+This expansion will reinforce the Superchain concept and push the boundaries of Layer 2 scalability and interoperability [13].

 • 1 Data Availability